Bottom Line Up Front

 A good rule of thumb is to work toward saving 3 to 6 months’ worth of living expenses.
 But, if you’re just getting started, you can begin with a smaller goal—like $1,000.
 You don’t need to save it all at once.
 You can break it into manageable amounts that you add regularly (e.g., weekly/monthly).

 Are There Ways to Build a Fund Faster?

 Looking for ways to build your fund even faster?
 Consider turning expenses into savings.
 What does that mean?
 One example might be if you’re working from home instead of commuting to an office, you could use the money you would’ve spent on gas or lunches out for savings.
 You could also get creative and find other ways to save, like canceling subscriptions you don’t use, asking for new quotes on auto or home insurance, or reducing TV or internet plans.
 Navy Federal members can set up automatic transfers from checking to savings accounts to earn even more dividends.
 You can choose how much you want to add and how often (weekly/monthly).

 Since most of us can’t afford to pay for a car or other large purchases with cash, we have a certain amount of debt.
 You can reduce the impact it has on your budget and your life by making a plan to pay off as much as you can, as soon as you can.
 You’ll find you’ll pay less interest and have more resources if you ever need to bounce back from a financial setback.

 Two Simple Plans to Reduce Debt

-Many of our members use one of two simple plans:
+Many of our members use 1 of 2 simple plans: